South Africa parliament fire suspect charged with terrorism

 Hunger strike threat

-Defence lawyer Dali Mpofu said Mafe was "taken (in) for mental observation on January 3" and diagnosed with "paranoid schizophrenia."
+Defence lawyer Dali Mpofu said Mafe underwent mental observation on January 3 and was diagnosed with "paranoid schizophrenia."

 Mpofu is one of South Africa's most famous lawyers, whose high-profile clients have included former president Jacob Zuma.